Why does my dog pee on my bed? (and how can I stop it?)

 Crate training

-We recommend all pet parents learn how to crate train a dog as this can be a helpful way of containing accidents in a space that’s easy to clean as opposed to having them happen on your bed or other places around the home.
+We recommend all pet parents learn how to crate train a dog as this can be a helpful way of keeping accidents in a space that’s easy to clean as opposed to having them happen on your bed or other places around the home.

-Behavior modification training
+Behaviour modification training

 For dogs who have been potty trained but seem to have started peeing in the house again as a way to mark their territory, behavior modification training may be needed to stamp this out.